We’ve all wondered what makes alligators and crocodiles different, because lets face it, to the ordinary person, they look pretty much the same.

 Alligators lack an ability to tolerate salt in such a way that a crocodile can.

 Because of this alligators often prefer freshwater habitats, whereas crocodiles tend to favour more saline habitats.

 However, it has been known for large alligators to sometimes wonder into estuaries, and rarely coastlines.

 The spread of alligators around the world is also more limited than with crocodiles.

-Alligators only naturally reside in America and India, whereas crocodiles reside naturally over much more of the world.
+Alligators only naturally reside in the US, Mexico, and China, whereas crocodiles reside naturally over much more of the world.

 Difference #5 – Skin Color

 Pretty simple one – an adult alligator’s skin is usually a darker, grayish black color, but the skin of adult crocodiles is usually a lighter tan/brown color.